dibyendumajumdar/ravi/readthedocs/CrashCourseInLua.rst

 Introduction
 ============
 Lua is a small, but powerful language that is implemented as a library in C. This crash course in meant to help you quickly become familiar with Lua.
-This is also an opinionated introduction to Lua
+This is also an opinionated introduction to Lua.
+This is also WIP and incomplete.

 Key Features
 ============